michaellaszlo/cursor-maintenance/README.md

 # Maintaining cursor position in same-field formatting

-Cursor maintenance is a problem that occurs when you build an input field that allows the user to edit text with the help of a cursor, and also formats the text after user editing.
+Cursor maintenance is a problem that arises when you build a self-formatting input field.
+You let the user move a cursor around the input field and edit the text.
+After some user editing, the text is formatted by the input field.
+Now where should you put the cursor?

-After the text has been formatted, where do you put the cursor?
-That is the problem of cursor maintenance.
-This package implements several solutions that vary in accuracy and ease of use.
+This project implements several approaches to cursor maintenance.
+I have made a basic page demonstrating one of the simplest approaches.
+It looks like this:

+![Basic implementation of cursor maintenance](screenshots/screenshot.basic.page.png)

+I also have a more elaborate demonstration page:

+![Interactive implementation of several cursor-maintenance approaches](screenshots/screenshot.demo.page.png)

 # Format-independent cursor maintenance